dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-reference-region.md

 ```

 - **Remarks**
-    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumDLRLocalizationSourceTypeBarcode.<br>
+    It works only when [localizationSourceType](#localizationsourcetype) is setting to EnumLocalizationSourceTypeBarcode.<br>
     The library will localize reference region(s) based on the barcodes whose text meets current setting.